grvcoelho/react-voice-components/README.md

 ### `<VoicePlayer />`

-Provides you a simple DOM API to do speech synthesis (text to speech).
+Provides you a simple React component to do speech synthesis (text to speech).

 #### Options